Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the TypeScript version 5.2 RTM (please note: The 5.2 RTM release is also called '5.2.2').
+   Added support for the TypeScript version 5.2 RTM (please note: The 5.2 RTM release is also called '5.2.2').

    ====================